Candida and Acne: The Gut Skin Connection

 Can Candida Cause Acne?

 Does Candida cause acne?
 Not necessarily, but Candida and acne are often connected because Candida can disrupt the lining of the intestinal wall, which can allow toxins to bypass this lining and enter into the bloodstream, where they then manifest as disruptions in the skin.
+When candida causes acne it is sometimes referred to as "candida acne."

 When Candida cells begin to grow hyphae – the long branches that grow out of the fungus – they can invade the cells in your intestinal lining, creating inflammation and permeating the membrane that prevents harmful substances from leaking out.
 If these openings become too large, they allow all kinds of toxins and undigested food particles to pass from your gut into your bloodstream.